-- Note 19 (b) to the consolidated financial statements which describes in detail a legal action against ICC. - Note 10 (b) to the consolidated financial statements which describes the status of ongoing discussions between a Member and the Group concerning a deduction from the distributions made by the Group to the Member.
+- i) Note 19 (b) to the consolidated financial statements which describes in detail a legal action against ICC. - ii) Note 20 (d) to the consolidated financial statements which describes the status of an ongoing dispute between a Member and the Group concerning a deduction from the distributions made by the Group to the Member.